 TWU Counseling and Psychological Services (CAPS) serves students at all three campus locations to foster student success and personal growth in a safe environment.

-Browse the late-night menu at Bene Pizzeria, grab a bag at Which Wich, or settle in for a homemade breakfast at The Underground.
-Dining is an essential part of the community we create at TWU with six dining locations at the Denton campus and additional dining options at the Dallas and Houston centers.
+Dining is an essential part of the community we create at TWU with several locations at the Denton campus and additional dining options at the Dallas and Houston centers.

 Disability Services for Students